 How Matisse Painted The Dance?

 Sergei Shchukin also commissioned Matisse to paint, now, one of the icons of modern art, La Danse (The Dance).
 Matisse himself, aware of its importance, made reference to it in many of his other works.
-By simplifying the figure' outlines and reducing the range of colors, Matisse succeeds in creating a serene, poetic atmosphere.
-The ring of faceless, timeless girls engaged in the spectator in a simple and natural circular rhythm that seems never ending.
+By simplifying the figure's outlines and reducing the range of colors, Matisse succeeds in creating a serene, poetic atmosphere.
+The ring of faceless, timeless girls engaged the spectator in a simple and natural circular rhythm that seems never-ending.
 Matisse describes how the painting originated as follows: “I really love to dance.
 It is a truly extraordinary thing, life, and rhythm.
 For me, it is easy to live with dance.
 When I had to paint a dance for Moscow, I simply went one Sunday to the Moulin de la Galette.
 I watched how they danced... the dancers ran through the hall, holding hands, winding like a ribbon around a rather disconcerted public...As soon as I got home, I composed my dance on a four-meter surface, humming the same tune I had heard at the Moulin de la Galette so that the entire composition and all the dancers would be moving to the same rhythm”.

 The focal point of the composition is the lack of contact between the hands of the dancers on the painting's far left.
-From the two figures mutual attempt to grasp hands, so as to not break the circular rhythm of the dance, emerge the counterbalance diagonals, elastic curves, and unceasing, almost insistent, a movement that traverses the entire painting.
-The energy released by the painting is reinforced by the absolute simplicity of the elements, earth, sky and the human figure, precisely identified and emphasized by the artist's use of colors red, blue, and green.
+From the two figures' mutual attempt to grasp hands, so as to not break the circular rhythm of the dance, emerge the counterbalance diagonals, elastic curves, and unceasing, almost insistent, movement that traverses the entire painting.
+The energy released by the painting is reinforced by the absolute simplicity of the elements, earth, sky, and the human figure, precisely identified and emphasized by the artist's use of colors red, blue, and green.
 La Dance was commissioned by the renowned Moscow collector Sergei Shchukin, who did not balk at the scandalous idea of hanging a huge painting with nude women in his own home.
 While Matisse was still working on the painting, Shchukin wrote to him, “I find that the panel of the dance possesses such grandeur that I have decided to defy bourgeoise opinion and hang a work with nudes above my staircase”.

 In 1911, he oversaw the installation of his paintings in galleries in Moscow and contributed to the evolution of its avant-garde.
-Throughout his long career, he never ceased to expand his own visual horizon in an inexhaustible crescendo of creativity that extended to tapestry, ceramics, the murals of Saint Paul de Vance.
+Throughout his long career, he never ceased to expand his visual horizon in an inexhaustible crescendo of creativity that extended to tapestry, ceramics, and the murals of Saint Paul de Vance.
 He decorated a chapel in Vence in southern France, in gratitude for a nun who had nursed him, and experimented with cut-outs, pictures formed from colored paper shapes rather than paint.